•

 Place a series of citations in alphabetical order, separately by semicolons in parenthesis, for example, (Feng, 1997; Gwartney and Lawson, 2003; Hanke and Walters, 1997; Iyoha and Oriakhi, 2002).

-For works of two authors, cite both authors last names.
-For works of three or more authors use first author’s last name followed by “et al.”
+For the works of two authors, cite both authors’ last names.
+For works of three or more authors use the first author’s last name followed by “et al.”

 If an author has two or more works in the same year, identify them by attaching letters of the alphabet, for example, Jones (2004a); Jones (2004b); Jones (2004c).